Portugal – The New Digital Nomad Visa

 In October 2022, the Portuguese Government implemented, article 54.º/1/I, the Digital Nomad Visa which allows, foreign professionals to provide their services remotely, either as a subordinate worker (employee), or as an independent worker, in Portugal, for the maximum period of one year.

 Each individual needs to provide; a work contract from a company based outside of Portugal, or a company incorporation contract, or proof of being self-employed and a commitment to register as an independent worker.

-Individuals also need to be a citizen of a non-European country, in order to apply for the Digital Nomad Visa.
+Individuals also need to be a citizen of a non-EU/EEA country, in order to apply for the Digital Nomad Visa.

 What is the difference between a D7 Visa and the Digital Nomad Visa?

 The Digital Nomad Visa is an alternative to the D7 Visa.
 In order to apply for the D7 Visa, revenue must come from passive income, such as real estate investment or a pension.

 To obtain the Digital Nomad Visa, passive income is not required – the salary is the important factor, as detailed above.

 Step 1: Portuguese Tax Number and Opening a Portuguese Bank Account

 To apply for the visa, individuals need to prove that they have sufficient means of subsistence in Portugal for the period of their stay.
 That means a Portuguese bank account, and consequently a Portuguese tax number, are both required.

 A deposit of the minimum wage, multiplied by the number of months the individual is staying in Portugal, is then mandatory as evidence to the Portuguese Immigration Authorities.